This wepbage gives a provisional outline for the exhibition.

 This exhibition emerges from the conceptual basis of Marcus Vergette's Time and Tide Bells, stimulating conversations about human relationships with the sea, past, present and future, mindful of the global warming and the social stresses that climate change and sea level rise may bring.

 We look at crossing the sea, migrations past, present and future.
 We have some works by a German expressionist that will be used to tell stories about the migrations associated with the times of the Third Reich.
-From there we'll use new works to look at the current migrations in the Mediterranean and then forward to future migration driven by climate change and sea level rise.
+From there we'll use new works to look back into the distant past, abroad to the current migrations in the Mediterranean and then forward to future migration driven by climate change and sea level rise.

 If you feel inspired by this project you are invited to offer your art for the exhibition.
 Ideas and suggestions are very welcome, there is nothing yet set in stone.
 Please send us your proposals.

 Doggerland IV, Tracks and Traces ~ Maxim Griffin